palmetto/dimensional_dbt/README.md

 - `sequence item <int>: expected str instance, Undefined found` This is likely because you haven't actually installed the `dimensional_dbt` package.
   Try running `dbt clean && dbt deps`.

+### How to develop in this project

+- Ensure that you have an `.env` file that follows the same pattern as `.ci_env`

+- Ensure that you've exported your environmental variables or put them in your zsh or bash profile

+- make changes to the macros in `dimensional_dbt/macros`

+- create a model in `dimensional_dbt/test_dimesional_dbt` that uses the new feature

+- create a test in `dimensional_dbt/test_dimesional_dbt` that tests the new feature

+- Run `docker compose run dimensional_dbt`